 Jackson Center is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Jackson Center’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Jackson Center is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Jackson Center does not have a public transit system used by locals to get to and from work.

 The percentage of people in Jackson Center with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.76% of people over 25 have a bachelor's degree or advanced degree.